Coddexz/ScoreKeeper/readme.md

 - **Save Grades to a File:** Save the current grades to a CSV file.
 - **Load Grades from a File:** Load grades from a CSV file.
 - **Exit:** Exit the application.
+- **Streamlit Interface:** An interactive web interface for managing grades.

 ## File Structure